Environmental Health Coalition: Leadership

 Diane Takvorian is one of the founders of the EHC.
-She has been the Executive Director since 1982, and holds a master's degree in Social Work with a focus in public policy.
-She has served on advisory boards at the state, national, and international level and is part of the Joint Public Advisory Committee for the NAFTA Commission for Environmental Cooperation.
-Tony Pettina is the other founder of the EHC.
-From 1980 to 2006, he served as the treasurer of the board of directors.
-Joy Williams served as the Research Director from 1987 to 2020 and received the Haagen-Smit Award by the California Air Resource Board (CARB) in 2019.
+She has been the executive director since 1982, and holds a master's degree in Social Work with a focus in public policy.
+She has served on advisory boards at the state, national, and international level.
+She was appointed to the Joint Public Advisory Committee for the NAFTA Commission for Environmental Cooperation in 2009 by former president Barack Obama.